-A delicious, one-pan pork tenderloin dinner, with an easy fig jam and balsamic vinegar pan sauce.
+A delicious, one-pan pork tenderloin with fig and balsamic vinegar.
 Roast some mini potatoes right alongside the pork as well, if you like.

-Why you'll love this easy pork tenderloin recipe
+Why you’ll love this fig and balsamic pork

 If you are like me, you probably already have a jar of fig jam in the fridge.
 It is a handy condiment for crackers and cheese and entertaining.
 Here’s a great recipe to use up a bit of that fig jam!

 This Fig and Balsamic Pork Tenderloin cooks up in a flash, in just one pan, with a perfectly tender pork tenderloin, a delicious fig and balsamic sauce.
 And if you like, throw some potatoes alongside the pork in the oven, to enjoy some crispy, golden potatoes with your pork.